xilution/xilution-graphql-backend-example/README.md

 Likewise, you deprovision a Fox Instance to stop your API.

 1. Run `yarn xln:show-instances` to see your Fox instances.
-    1. If you don't have a `xilution-graphql-example` Fox instance, run `yarn xln:create-instance` to create a new Fox instance.
+    1. If you don't have a `xilution-graphql-backend-example` Fox instance, run `yarn xln:create-instance` to create a new Fox instance.
     Take note of the `id` of the new instance.
     You'll need it in the next step to provision the instance.